IoannisGkanatsios/Sentinel-1_incidence_angle_normalization/README.md

 Sentinel-1 data acquisition in the mode of Interferometric Wide Swath(IW) and Extra Wide Swath (EW) acquire data over wide areas which results in progressive reduction in brightness from near to far range.
 The backscatter coefficient values depend to a great extent on the incident angle.
 This can be problematic and affect the detection and classification of sea surface features.
 Therefore, incidence angle normalization is required to reduce the variation of backscatter energy over the SAR scene

+## How to perform incidence angle correction
+- The **scr/angle_correction.py** script requires a Sentinel-1 product that contains 3 bands
+  - Co-polarized band (calibrated in db units)
+  - Cross-polarized band (calibrated in db units)
+  - Incidence angle

 ```
 usage: angle_correction.py [-h]
                            [-o OUTDIR]